 And what do you do if your spouse does something so stupid that it gets them fired (this happens all the time when the spouse uses the company credit card for expenses with their new boyfriend or girlfriend)?
 If you get fired for cause in Florida, your income is going to be imputed.
 Vazquez v.
 Vazquez, 922 So.
 2d 368 (Fla.
 4th DCA 2006)

-To learn more about whether your income will be imputed or whether you can impute your spouse’s income, contact my Naples, Florida law office to schedule a free consultation.
+To learn more about whether your income will be imputed or whether you can impute your spouse’s income for the purposes of alimony or child support, contact my Naples, Florida law office to schedule a free consultation.